dimajix/flowman/docs/workflow/maven-plugin.md

 | `classifier` | `distd`        |
 | `packaging`  | `tar.gz`       |

+The `dist` package will create a `tar.gz` file, which contains all Flowman libraries, executables and plugins along with your project.
+For running Flowman from this package, you first need to unpack the `tar.gz` file, and then use the Flowman binaries like `flowexec.`

 We will later use these Maven coordinates in the deployment step to retrieve the desired artifact from the artifact repository (like Nexus).